“You know Bobby Kennedy was killed there?”

 They quickly sign and take their copies to the finance department to try to get advances.

 I send a long fax to Landis at the Rodeway Inn, detailing our discussions and the status of negotiations.
-It has been a long day.
+It is a long day.
 I finally call Jake, explaining the change of our dinner date to a business meeting.
 I promise an extended sex session after we’re done with the suits.
 He’s excited about discussing his score with Bronfman, whom he considers an artist’s agent.
 I tell him to drink Canadian Club at dinner.

 I drive Jay to the Ambassador and go up to his room with him.